subquery/documentation/docs/run_publish/upgrade.md

 The staging slot is perfect for:

 - Final validation of changes to your SubQuery Project in a separate environment.
 The staging slot has a different URL to production that you can use in your dApps.
-- Warming up and indexing data for an updated SubQuery project to eliminate downtime in your dApp
+- Warming up and indexing data for an updated SubQuery project to eliminate downtime in your dApp.
 - Preparing a new release for your SubQuery Project without exposing it publicly.
 The staging slot is not shown to the public in the Explorer and has a unique URL that is visible only to you.

 ![Staging slot](/assets/img/staging_slot.png)